yassine-laguel/RandomizedProgressiveHedging.jl/README.md

 - [ ] [exp] write script/files for numerical experiments: first a direct/ph solve, then an rph solve with same time budget.
 Solution comparison, 'suboptimality' evolution, (smoothed ?) stepsize evolution.
 Max delay over time ?
 - [ ] [?]
 Clean up code, stick to paper notations
 - [ ] [?]
 Q sampling : parametrize & default to p

+## Distributed computing with OAR

+The 'SSHManager' doesnot work as is with the oar manager.
+Indeed, connection between avalaible nodes of a job are done with, e.g., `oarsh luke43`.

+Two possibilities:
+- write a `OarClusterManager`.
+Already considered by someone of imag, see [this discussion](https://discourse.julialang.org/t/which-workflow-to-launch-jobs-on-a-cluster/12532). `SSHManager` could be adapted, see [code](https://github.com/JuliaLang/julia/blob/55e36cc308b66d3472990a06b2797f9f9154ea0a/stdlib/Distributed/src/managers.jl#L5).
+- `oarsh` is based on `ssh`, with specific parameters.
+Look into this to properly configure `SSHManager` - [doc here](https://www.grid5000.fr/w/Advanced_OAR#sharing_keys_between_jobs).